robertsweetman/module_2/README.md

 This is the 'working code' version of Adv Sw Engineering module 2 about designing an ML model and training it.
 See the page https://robertsweetman.github.io/module_2/ for the current state of the submission document.

-## TODO:

-### Academic Requirements
-- [ ] Bring in notes from word doc
-- [ ] Read/make my own notes on the rubric
-- [x] Bring in MDdoc setup and pipelines from Module 1
-- [x] Pull data into PostGres DB
-- [x] Store in S3? <- used RDS instead
-- [x] TF s3 bucket and tf state
-- [x] Define schema
-- [x] Document connection and user settings
-- [x] Use github secrets <- transitioned to AWS Secret store, for clarity
-- [x] Add BID column for 'test data' category <- required for all data
-- [x] Bid Y/N <- added manually
-- [ ] Look at serverless rust options maybe? - https://github.com/featurestoreorg/serverless-ml-course
-- [x] Print rubric
-- [ ] Write submission document with respect to the rubric notes
-- [ ] Rust model training <- used Python pandas instead, lack of time available to use Rust unfortunately
-- [ ] any data cleaning required? <- Yes, see etenders.ipynb
-- [ ] nulls?
-Null PDF's?
-- [ ] what other data validation is needed?
-- [ ] document all the data validation steps
-- [ ] look at different comparisons
-- [ ] write up why some were rejected
-- [x] use Polars.rs pipeline <- used Pandas instead, see note ref Python above.
-- [ ] Add AI summary part
-- [ ] Bid confidence, based on training
-- [ ] Reference back to the rubric for marking

 ### Processing Pipeline Architecture

 #### 🔄 Current Pipeline Flow (WORKING)